mw866/PKFernet/README.md

 # PKFernet: Public Key Authenticated and Hybrid Encryption

-An application-layer hybrid encryption scheme that allow users to sign adn send messages asynchronously with others without a pre-shared secret key.
+An application-layer hybrid encryption scheme that allow users to sign and send messages asynchronously with others without a pre-shared secret key.

 Ciper Suite:
 * Symertic Encryption: AES-256 CTR MODE